andreasvirkus/cottage/src/contact.md

 ---
-title: me
+title: contact
-layout: about.hbs
+layout: contact.hbs
-menu-order: 2
+menu-order: 5
 ---

-# me
+# ajv

 I'm an aspiring web designer & front-end developer.
 I'm interested in all kinds of visual communication, but my major focus is on designing web interfaces.
 I also have skills in other fields like scripting and web development.